sanxy/TodoApp/README.md

 # Todo App

-A flutter todo application using internal storage to save data.
+A flutter todo application using internal storage(sqflite) to save data.

 ## Screenshots